danmoser/danmoser.github.io/notes/photography.rst

 --------------
 My acquisition date: 2019-Jan

-My rate: ?.?/10.
+My rate: 9.0/10.

 My comments: The camera specs created a very high expectation.
-In particular, the multiple exposure and time-lapse control are great resources.
+In particular, multiple exposure and time-lapse control are great resources.
+All camera options are not so easy to handle.
+To be fast requires practice.

 Specs
 ^^^^^^^^^^^^